jexxa-projects/JexxaTutorials/TimeService/README.md

 ## Implement the Application ##

 Finally, we have to write our application.
-As you can see in the code below there are two main differences compared to `HelloJexxa`:
+As you can see in the code below, the only difference compared to `HelloJexxa` is that we bind a JMSAdapter to our TimeListener

-*   We define the packages that should be used by Jexxa.
-This allows fine-grained control of used driven adapter since we must offer only a single implementation for each outbound port.
-In addition, this limits the search space for potential driven adapters and speeds up startup time.
-*   Depending on the command line parameters we decide which driven adapter should be used to publish the time, JMS based or console based.
 *   In case we use JMS, we connect JMSAdapter to the application specific port adapter.
 *   The rest of the main method is similar to `HelloJexxa` tutorial.